thiendinhdo/thiendinhdo.github.io/README.md

 ## Introduction

 We intend to develop a robotic car that can be operated in two ways: **remote control** and **gesture control**.
 The remote control will be through an iPhone app that will be transmitting data wirelessly to the mbed on the robotic car.
 We will be using the control pad of the iphone app to send the following commands: `forward`, `reverse`, `right`, `left`, and `stop`.
 The gesture control will also be established in the same iPhone app.
-The iPhone app is able to take accelerometer data measurements, and we will be sending that data to the robotic car through bluetooth, and based on the change in accelerometer data, the car will move.
+The iPhone app isA able to take accelerometer data measurements, and we will be sending that data to the robotic car through bluetooth, and based on the change in accelerometer data, the car will move.
 An additional feature we will add is crash detection.
 The robotic car wil sound an alarm and light and LED when it gets too close to an object.
 An additional feature we will add is by using a raspberry pi and a raspberry pi camera, we will add OpenCV object detection as the robotic car is controlled.

 ## Parts Used